apache/maven-site/content/markdown/tools/mvnup.md

 under the License.
 -->

-The Maven Upgrade Tool (`mvnup`) helps you to upgrade your project's (`pom.xml`) files to Maven 4.
+The Maven Upgrade Tool (`mvnup`) helps you to upgrade your project's (`pom.xml`) files to Maven 4 specific features.

 *Notes*:

 - The article does not cover Maven 4 features.
   For a full list of those, please see the [What's new in Maven 4?](/whatsnewinmaven4.html) article.
-- This article assumes that the reader is aware of the difference between a Build POM and a Consumer POM.
-  The Maven Upgrade Tool only affects the Build POM of your project.
-  A brief description is included in the Maven 4 article mentioned in the previous bullet point.
+- This article assumes basic [Starting with Maven 4](/guides/mini/guide-migration-to-mvn4.html) guide has been used to prepare.

 <!--MACRO{toc|fromDepth=2}-->